benkrejci/on-air/README.md

 **Finally, let's figure out the heat that will be dissipated by the LM317.
 To do this, we calculate the voltage drop across it and multiply it by the current `(Vin - Vled - Vref) * I = Pu` where Vin is input voltage, Vled is voltage drop across LED, and Vref is the LM317 reference voltage of 1.25V.**

  For my red LED `8.5V - 2.5V - 1.25V = 4.75V`.
 This is more than the minimum 3V the LM317 needs to operate, but will dissipate `4.75V * 0.313A = 1.49W` of heat.
-If you are putting this much power into an LM317 you should probably put a heatsink on it and certainly do if you use more than 8.5V with this setup.
-Mine gets super hot so I added one.
+If you are putting [more than 0.25W into an LM317, you need a heatsink](http://www.reuk.co.uk/wordpress/electric-circuit/lm317t-heatsinking/).

 ### Notes